Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

 Remember to bring cash!
-They don’t accept card payments in most huts, so it’s always better to have some money with you.
+Most huts don’t accept card payments, so having some money with you is always better.

 La Travessa dels 3 Refugis route